basin-dev/continue/continue-docs/docs/random.md

 # Thoughts

+## Steps, actions, or tasks

+Step vs. action vs. task: Add GitHub issue

+Actions should be decompoable, drill around thinking, make that entire workflow an action / step in a more complex step

+only way composability is achieved rn is to call another action within the action

+pick up on this in runtime, I wonder if there is a more structured way, would we want a more strucutred way?

+all state should be managed in continue, need to sync that really well, something we mgiht use for this, could generate that code from open API: https://redux-toolkit.js.org/rtk-query/usage/code-generation

+## What is the fundamental question we are asking?

+Is Git sufficient in a world where foundation models automated a lot of coding?

 ## Playing with different names

 **Agents** are an ordered set of **actions** and **validators**, which are extended by a **router**

 **Sequences** are an ordered set of **steps** and **events**, which are extended by a **generator**

+**Workflows** are an ordered set of **tasks** and **events**, which are extended by a **generator**

 ## Notes from conversation with Nate